RenqiChen/Genomic-Selection/README.md

 ## Environment

 We test our codebase with PyTorch 1.13.1 with CUDA 11.7.
-Please install corresponding PyTorch and CUDA versions according to your computational resources.
+It is better to install a higher version for flash attention.

 Then install:
 ``flash-atten >= 2.4.2``,